MikeTaylor/palaeo-vo/vo-manuscript.md

 > Phil remains convinced that the proper orientation of the vertebra gives it a lesser forward slope than as described in the manuscript.
 Having once more revisited my photos and 3D models, I remain convinced that the present orientation is essentially correct.
 It could be out by five degrees or so, so I have changed “35 degrees” to “30-35 degrees” throughout.

 Mannion was gracious enough to accept this, and the paper proceeded to publication with the relevant section (Taylor 2018b:5) essentially unchanged.
-But the question he had raised continued to occupy me: what exactly _is_ the “correct” orientation of the vertebra, relative to which we can measure the angle of the sloping neural arch?
+But the question he had raised continued to play on both of our minds: what exactly _is_ the “correct” orientation of the vertebra, relative to which we can measure the angle of the sloping neural arch?
 And what do we even mean by “correct”?
 Figure A shows the difference between the slope as published (part A), and as interpreted by Mannion (part B).

 ---